 Be an advocate for and a strong and informed voice for the proposed statewide bike plan.
 Help make this project into the economic development driver that it should be.

-Advocate for policies that encourage connectivity of WV communities and planned growth that takes advantage of existing resources.
+Advocate for policies that encourage connectivity of West Virginia communities and planned growth that takes advantage of existing resources.
 Advocate for policies that encourage improved health/fitness and wellness opportunities as well historic preservation and farmland protection programs.

 Expand our growing coalition of partners and allies in West Virginia in a way that brings local voices to the conversation with our elected and policy leaders to give West Virginians a wide range of transportation options.